-The greatest impact Brunel faces from climate risks is to our investment portfolios.
+The greatest impact to Brunel faces from climate risks is to our investment portfolios.
 The performance of our portfolios is directly linked to the value of the underlying assets, which are increasingly impacted by climaterelated risks and opportunities.
-At Brunel we ensure that our portfolios are well-diversified, and that our managers have a deep understanding of both the companies (or assets) in which they invest, and the risks to which they are exposed when managing climate-related risks and opportunities.
-Aligning our investment management to Brunel's climate change ambitions, is a key consideration when appointing third party managers.
+To ensure that our portfolios are welldiversified, and that our managers have a deep understanding of both the companies or assets in which they invest, and the risks to which they are exposed, managing climate-related risks and opportunities and aligning our investment management to Brunel's climate change ambitions, are key considerations when appointing third party managers.